There’s something I can’t stop thinking about lately, and it’s the reason why my fridge is currently stocked with fresh greens:

-- Combine greens, satsumas, onion, and pomegranate in a large salad bowl.
+- Place the spring mix, romaine, satsumas, red onion, and pomegranate seeds in a large salad bowl.

-- Combine the vinegar, salt, and pepper in a small bowl and whisk together.
-Continue whisking while you pour the olive oil into the bowl in a thin stream, to form an emulsion.
-Season to taste, then pour into the bowl and toss to coat.
-Serve immediately.
+- Whisk together the vinegar, salt, and pepper in a small bowl.
+Continue whisking while you pour the olive oil into the bowl in a thin stream, whisking until an emulsion forms and the vinaigrette thickens.

 - Category: Salad

 Keywords: salad, satsuma, pomegranate, red onion, balsamic vinegar

 Cooking by the Numbers…